radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 ## Loading the realistic vascular networks that we distribute with SpinFlowSim

-In the folder [**networks**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/networks) we include different instantiations of 15 vascular networks that we have drawn on histological images of humman liver biopsies.
+In the folder [**networks**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/networks) we include different instantiations of 15 vascular networks that we have drawn on histological images of human liver biopsies.
 We are including 100 instantiations per network, by varying the inlet/outlet and input VFR, for a total of 1500.

 All these 1500 networks, already resolved, have been stored as binary files.
 Loading one of such files into python gives you access to an initialised _pipenet_ object, which you can use to synthesise vascular diffusion MRI (dMRI) signals.